Maraton Approves 2025-26 Budget: No Change in Property Taxes

 Marathon City Council Candidate Forum: An Engaging Exchange

 On October 1st, Marathon’s city council hopefuls gathered for their annual public forum—a civic tradition as Floridian as conch chowder.
-Local voters and curious onlookers packed the room, eager to hear candidates share their visions for the future of Marathon.
+Local voters and curious onlookers packed the room, eager to hear candidates share their visions for Marathon’s future.

 Highlights from the Night